 - You have not been responsive with the insurer.
 In many cases, insurance companies will claim you have not answered their request for documents even when you have made your best effort.

 - You have not sought treatment.
 There are several reasons while failing to seek treatment for mental illness could be detrimental to your claim.
 First, an insurance company might argue you failed to take steps to avoid your disability.
 Second, without medical documentation, it could be difficult to prove your condition is real.

 - Your treatment providers are not providing adequate care.
 In some cases, the doctors responsible for your care might not be meeting your needs.
 Perhaps, they are overworked, careless or don’t have the necessary skills or education.
 If the insurance company believes the doctors have not cared for you appropriately, they could demand that you seek additional treatment before paying benefits.

 - Your doctors are not documenting your treatment.
 Even if your treatment was thorough, the insurance companies could object if the documentation was not.
 Your medical provider must carefully document this.
 If they fail to do so, your insurance company has little way of determining if you are entitled to benefits.

 When the insurance company denies your disability claim, that does not mean your chance for benefits is gone.
 You have the right to appeal.
 You also have the right to have a long term disability lawyer assisting you throughout the process.

-At Preszler Law, we believe mental health should be treated with the same gravity and respect as physical health.
+At Preszler Injury Lawyers, we believe mental health should be treated with the same gravity and respect as physical health.
 We take pride in helping our clients pursue the benefits they need while they focus on their recovery.
 If you are considering a long-term disability claim for mental health issues or if your claim has already been denied, call right away to discuss your options at a free consultation.